Indonesia : the world largest archipelago

 Sabang-Merauke is 5250 km, this is significantly longer than Los Angeles-New York (3950 km) or Gibraltar-Moscow (3800 km).

-As a consequence of its size, Indonesia uses 3 different time zones :
+Consequently, Indonesia uses 3 different time zones :

 - GMT +7 for Sumatra, Java and West Kalimantan (dubbed WIB for Waktu Indonesia Barat, this is the standard time of Indonesia)